James Street, Water Street and Maria Street, Strathfield South

 About Ford Park

 Ford Park is located adjacent to the Cooks River and Bay to Bay Cycle and Walkway.
-Ford Park is popular local park suitable for groups such as events, Christmas parties and family gatherings.
-This park contains a cricket practice wicket, BBQs, picnic shelters and open space for informal recreational use.
+Ford Park is popular local park suitable for groups, events, Christmas parties and family gatherings.

 Transport and Accessibility